Are you considering buying life insurance for a child and wondering if Globe Life is the right company?

 - Boys and girls pay the same rate

 Globe will charge you $1 for the first month’s premium.
-After the first month, the real monthly price will kick in and stay the same forever.
+After the first month, the actual monthly price will kick in and stay the same forever.

 Using Globe’s online calculator, we were able to pull up the rates for their children’s coverage.